kaplan81/rick-morty-pwa-workbox/README.md

 * Does not register a service worker that controls page and start_url

 But don't worry.
 Everything will get better when we implement our service worker.

+Click [here](https://github.com/kaplan81/rick-morty-pwa-workbox/tree/step-02-app-shell) to navigate the instructions of the next step.

 ## If you didn't make it